Postrediori/OceanSimulation/README.md

 since the original is using modern GLSL >4.00.
 The model can be run on very old GPUs.
 For example, it is possible to run this model even on Mobile Intel 965 ;)

+The numerical model is based on the paper by J. Tessendorf and utilizes Phillips spectrum and algorythm of inverse FFT.

 ![Ocean Simulation screenshot](images/ocean.png)

 ## Prerequisites